Batusangkar

 Batusangkar (batu: stone, rock, sangkar: cage) is the capital of the Tanah Datar regency of West Sumatra, Indonesia.
 It is known as "the city of culture".

 History

 The town is near the former seat of the Minangkabau royalty established by Adityawarman in Pagaruyung, represented by the reconstructed Pagaruyung Palace.
-A number of stones bearing inscriptions (prasasti) left by Adityavarman that remain in the region are the first written records in West Sumatra.
-After the death of Adityawarman (1375) no more stone inscriptions were produced.
+Several stones bearing inscriptions (prasasti) left by Adityavarman that remain in the region are the first written records in West Sumatra.
+After the death of Adityawarman (1375), no more stone inscriptions were produced.